Synthetixio/SIPs/content/stps/stp-8.md

 ## Simple Summary
 <!--You can leave these HTML comments in your merged STP and delete the visible duplicate text guides, they will not appear and may be helpful to refer to if you edit it again.
 This is the suggested template for new STPs.
 Note that  an STP number will be assigned by an editor.
 When opening a pull request to submit your STP, please use an abbreviated title in the filename, `stp-draft_title_abbrev.md`.
 The title should be 44 characters or less.-->

-Reward outstanding Synthetix integrators with escrowed SNX grants from the treasury, increasing the role of long term partners in the protocol.
+Allocate up to 10m SNX from the Treasury to reward outstanding Synthetix integrators with escrowed SNX grants, increasing the role of long term partners in the protocol.

 ## Abstract